dedis/student_23_ipfs_workload_analysis/Part 3 - Monitoring Data Requests with BitSwap/README.md

 ## Good To Know
 For our setup, we received access to a machine called `icvm0022.xaas.epfl.ch` with ports 4001 and 4002 forwarded (although only TCP traffic was allowed).
-It might also be interesting to repeat this experiment and use UDP.
+It might also be interesting to repeat this experiment and use UDP instead of TCP (it apparently is not that easy to get both TCP and UDP port forwarding).
+The machine had 4 vCPUs and the hardware CPU was a Intel(R) Xeon(R) Gold 6242 CPU.
+We had 16 GB of RAM, which was enough.

+Over the course of approximately 8 days, the setup collected roughly 150 GB of compressed data - as our VM only had 60 GB of storage, it was necessary to log in every other day or so to copy the data to a local disk with `rsync` and delete old files, e.g. by running `find . -type f -mmin +120 -delete`.

 To increase the number of simultaneously possible TCP connections, we increased the `ulimit` systemwide: